Multiple files

 * **Source files:** These files contain code that can be executed.

-* **Config files:** These are typically `.json`, `.conf`, `.toml`, or similar files that do not contain executable code but rather provide the data and parameters needed for your logic to run with a particular behaviour.
+* **Config files:** These are typically `.json`, `.conf`, `.toml`, or similar files.
+They do not contain executable code.
+Instead, they provide the data and parameters your logic needs to run with a particular behavior.

 * **Data files:** These are files that store information in various formats, such as `.csv`, `.txt`, or `.json`.
 They can contain structured, semi-structured, or unstructured data used as input for processing or analysis.